When Babesia Blocking Lyme Recovery Is the Missing Piece

 The Bottom Line

 Leaving Babesia untreated is not always the explanation for stalled recovery.
-But when Babesia remains active while other therapies are pursued, infection-driven inflammation may continue to block progress.
+But when Babesia remains active while other therapies are pursued, infection-driven inflammation may continue blocking progress.

 When persistent symptoms such as panic, air hunger, dysautonomia, or unexplained fatigue remain active despite treatment efforts, clinicians should consider whether Babesia blocking Lyme recovery could be contributing.